 6) All talk, no action leads to nothing.
 Every time I write a post about investing or cash management, there will invariably be someone who says I’m market timing, a no-no by conventional wisdom.
 But guess what?
 Whenever you decide to invest your money, you are making a timing decision.
 To argue about market timing is a complete waste of energy because we’ll always be investing our money.
 And every time I follow up and ask, “Does this mean you didn’t buy any stock in the downturn since that would be market timing?”
 I get crickets for answers.
 Do whatever works for you and keep an mind open.

 7) Expect continued volatility.
 Even if you were able to take advantage of a sell-off, don’t be so naive to believe it’s smooth sailing after a rebound.
 You can easily give up all your gains and then some if you don’t properly monitor your positions, rebalance, or have someone looking out for your portfolio.
 Never confuse brains with a bull market.
 Never confuse brains with luck either!
 But over time, investments tend to work themselves out if you can hold on.
 There will be more opportunities don’t you worry.
 Just be patient and ready.

-Updated for 2019 and beyond.
-Brexit is still happening!
+Updated for 2020 and beyond.
+Brexit is still happening, three years later!